What Is Avascular necrosis?

 The pain from avascular necrosis may begin as mild discomfort, experienced only when joint is weight-bearing.
 Over time, however, the pain will become more severe and the patient may experience pain even when at rest.
 The pain associated with avascular necrosis of the hip may radiate into the thigh, buttock or groin.
 It is not unusual for some patients to experience bilateral pain from the condition, such as in both hips or both knees.

-Diagnosing Avascular Necrosis
+How IS Avascular Necrosis Diagnosed?

 In order to diagnose avascular necrosis, a thorough review of the patient’s medical history and a full physical examination of the patient are necessary.
 Because joint pain can be caused by a variety of conditions, imaging tests are normally administered as well, such as X-rays, MRI, CT or bone scans.

-Treatment For Avascular Necrosis
+Avascular Necrosis Treatment Options

 There are several treatments available for avascular necrosis.
 Some are designed to reduce inflammation and relieve pain and some are recommended as a means of improving the patient’s condition or preventing further bone deterioration.
 Rest, at times including the use of crutches, is usually the first treatment prescribed, followed by one or more of the others listed below.